 Tip #2: Show that you can effectively resolve conflicts

-When conflict arises, I begin by analyzing the situation to know the cause and then come up with a long lasting solution.
+When conflict arises, I analyze the situation to know the cause and then develop a long-lasting solution.
 For instance, if the issue is caused by differing opinions or miscommunication, I mediate between the parties involved to make them reach a collective understanding.
-Afterward, I ensure to monitor the situation to ascertain the conflict is resolved fully and that it doesn’t occur again.
+Afterward, I monitor the situation to ascertain the conflict is resolved fully and that it doesn’t occur again.